 Provide documentation of your disability in the form of a diagnosis and list of required accommodations from a qualified professional in that field.
 A recent Individual Education Plan (IEP) from a secondary school will be accepted in most cases and providing information that documents their disability.
 If you do not have proper documentation, Disability Services will provide you a form.

 Once documentation is provided, and student has a conversation with Disability Services about reasonable accommodations, letters of verification will be delivered to faculty within the first two weeks of each semester.

-The Director of Student Success Center, Christine Tracy, will be available to meet regularly with each student to evaluate the services provided and the student’s progress.
+The Vice President for Student Development, Christine Tracy, Ed.D., will be available to meet regularly with each student to evaluate the services provided and the student’s progress.
 Planning for accommodations in advance is the responsibility of the student.
 Send us a message: